What is the Coll Way?

-• We are engaged in ongoing professional learning around relational practices
+• Our staff are engaged in ongoing evidence-based professional learning

 As a school we know that consistent and timely attendance is an essential key to unlock student achievement and potential.